 Atom occupancy cannot be used with the current CASTEP implementation of the virtual crystal approximation (VCA).
 Partial atom occupancy can be considered as a special case of a mixture atom, where one part of the mixture is an atom of "nothing".
 This case is not supported for a number of technical and fundamental reasons.

 Current implementation of the molecular dynamics algorithms in CASTEP is not yet compatible with the VCA formalism.
-None of the MD schemes (NVE, NPT, etc.) works for disordered crystals in the current version.
+None of the MD schemes (NVE, NPT, and so on) works for disordered crystals in the current version.

 Linear response calculations (phonons, polarizability) are not supported for disordered crystals.